sdiehl/write-you-a-haskell/008_extended_parser.md

 block1 p = laidout (many1 (align >> p))
 ```

-GHC uses an optional layout rule for several constructs, allowing us to
+Haskell uses an optional layout rule for several constructs, allowing us to
 equivalently manually delimit indentation sensitive syntax with braces.
 The most
-common is for do-notation.
+common use is for do-notation.
 So for example:

 ```haskell
 example = do { a <- m; b }